-&lt;sup>25 Joint Submission by Birdlife International, Conservation International, IUCN-WCPA, The Nature Conservancy; World Wildlife Fund for Nature and the Wildlife Conservation Society.
+25 Joint Submission by Birdlife International, Conservation International, IUCN-WCPA, The Nature Conservancy; WWF and the Wildlife Conservation Society.

-&lt;sup>26 For example, the experience of the Programme of Work on Protected Areas suggests that common factors of success include the presence of: a) inter-agency and multi-stakeholder steering committees to coordinate implementation at national and regional levels; b) regional transboundary collaboration to share experience and lessons learned and plan transboundary approaches; c) funding incentives in the form of small (up to \$200,000) "Early Action Grants" to stimulate early action; and d) global interinstitutional collaboration between Parties, donors, and international NGOs, to coordinate support for implementation.
+26 For example, the experience of the Programme of Work on Protected Areas suggests that common factors of success include the presence of: a) inter-agency and multi-stakeholder steering committees to coordinate implementation at national and regional levels; b) regional transboundary collaboration to share experience and lessons learned and plan transboundary approaches; c) funding incentives in the form of small (up to \$200,000) "Early Action Grants" to stimulate early action; and d) global interinstitutional collaboration between Parties, donors, and international NGOs, to coordinate support for implementation.